statusbits/smartthings/VlcThing.md

 Revision History
 ----------------

+**Version 1.2.2.
+Released 08/25/2015**
+* Fixed an issue with DNI update not persisting.

 **Version 1.2.1.
 Released 07/29/2015**
 * Fixed an issue with truncated sounds when played using Sonos extensions (i.e. playTrackAndRestore, playTrackAndResume, etc.)